Making Vacation Rental Safety a Top Priority

 Swimming Pool and Hot Tubs

-Research building code standards required in your state as well as become familiar with the National Fire Protection Association (NFPA) Publication 101.
+Research the building code standards required in your state, as well as become familiar with the National Fire Protection Association (NFPA) Publication 101.
 NFPA offers free access online for rental property owners and managers to browse.
 International Building Codes have been adopted by almost all US States and apply to short-term rentals.
 Both of those sources will be referenced in a lawsuit against you if you have an accident at your rental and you are accused of negligence by not adhering to them.

 Stairways and Handrails